A by-law relating generally to the conduct of the The Lake of Bays Sailing Club Inc.

 6.16 When a meeting is adjourned for 10 days or more, notice of the adjourned meeting must be given as in the case of the original meeting.

-6.20 Voting is by show of hands unless requested by any Family or Senior Member the voting is by
+6.20 Voting is by show of hands unless requested by any Family, Senior and Honorary Member the voting is by secret ballot.

 Part 7 – Notices to Members